-There is a legacy of excellence in Plano ISD, with high aspirations for all students-from Pre-K, through graduation and beyond.
-To continue that legacy, Plano ISD conducted a year-long strategic planning process to set the course for the District's future.
-Drawing on the collective experiences and knowledge of a diverse and representative group of District stakeholders is an important part of the in-depth, self-examination process.
-The Plano ISD Board of Trustees adopted the 2019-2023 Strategic Plan on April 9, 2019.
+There is a legacy of excellence in Plano ISD, with high aspirations for all students-from pre-k, through graduation and beyond.
+To continue that legacy, Plano ISD began a year-long strategic planning process to set the course for the district's future.
+Drawing on the collective experiences and knowledge of a diverse and representative group of district stakeholders was an important part of the in-depth, self-examination process.
+The Plano ISD Board of Trustees adopted the 2023-2028 Strategic Plan on May 2, 2023.